VALUE, WORTH, AND PRICE

 Sometimes the knee-jerk reaction to the pricetag on handmade goods is an assumption that it is overpriced, when in fact it might be a fair, or even low, price to pay when you look deeper.
 When compared to mass-market goods, items imported from areas that don’t pay a fair living wage, and low-quality products from discount retailers, artisan goods are more expensive.

 The following does not, and can not, address your individual budget or what you are willing to pay for something, but provides a big picture view of what factors into pricing.
 Directly, there are the cost of raw materials and the cost of labor (payroll, workmans comp, benefits, taxes) for manufacturing products, packing and shipping, customer service, bookkeeping, etc).
 There’s overhead for having a business: studio rent, utilities, equipment, tools, furniture, and operations supplies.
 Add in the costs for licenses and fees to do business, legal, accounting, and insurance.
 Plus, costs for product development and R&D. To delivery to customers, there are costs related to packaging, 3d printing, and printing, along with technology expenditures like website costs, software, and payment processing.
-All of those (and theoretically some profit for the company) are calculated for the wholesale price, which is either marked up by a retail shop or used to directly invest in finding and connecting with customers, including marketing, advertising, demoing, going to events, and setting up booths at shows.
+The company must turn some profit, not only to stay in business, but to reinvest, grow the available offerings, and continue improving products and service.
+All of those are rolled into the wholesale price, which is either marked up by a retail shop or used to directly invest in finding and connecting with customers, including marketing, advertising, demoing, and selling at or hosting events.

 All that being said, the bottom line is that our prices reflect the work, materials, expertise, and time that goes into both the products that we produce in-house and the pieces made by our artist and maker partners.
 We work at Limn Colors because we love what we do, care deeply about the products we create, and want to make a living by being a small part of your creative endeavors.